adolfont/caes005-introduction-to-functional-programming/README.md

 ## 2025 offering

-The "Introduction to Functional Programming" course will likely be fully remote.
+The "Introduction to Functional Programming" course will be fully remote.
 More details will be available soon.
 Classes are expected to begin in early August.

-<!--
+Mondays, 15h50-17h30 (UTC-3).

 Interested in joining?
 Send an e-mail to adolfo@utfpr.edu.br.

+<!--

 ## 2024 offering